Zymo-Research/aladdin-shotgun/docs/usage.md

 ### `--hook_url`
 Incoming hook URL for messaging service.
 Currently, MS Teams and Slack are supported.

-### `--multiqc_logo`
-Custom logo file to supply to MultiQC.
-File name must also be set in the MultiQC config file

 ### `--multiqc_methods_description`
 Custom MultiQC yaml file containing HTML including a methods description.